hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 ### What should I do if a player in my tournament gets restricted? {id=player-restriction}

-In the unlikely event that a player becomes restricted during the course of the tournament, you may need to replay certain matches where they were involved in order to preserve the competitive integrity of the tournament.
+In the unlikely event that a player becomes restricted during the course of the tournament, it may be necessary to replay certain matches where they were involved in order to preserve the competitive integrity of the tournament.
 Tournament organisers **should** contact the account support team to receive information and guidance on these (hopefully rare) cases.

 ### Why can't badges be awarded to recurring monthly (or weekly) tournaments? {id=recurring-contests}